-of the private LDC's market in Egypt and Gas also runs a network of CNG stations across is one of the country's largest and most di- Egypt under the brand name Master Gas.
+TAQA Gas holds more than 40% of the share As part of its downstream value chain, TAQA of the private LDC's market in Egypt and Gas also runs a network of CNG stations across is one of the country's largest and most di- Egypt under the brand name Master Gas.
 The versified private-sector companies in the gas stations convert vehicles to compressed natural distribution and transmission sectors.
-The company provides more than 1.6 million residential, beyond the reach of natural gas networks with commercial, and industrial customers with approximately 7.5 BCM of natural gas distributed annually, and has a total distribution capacity in prime locations distributing over 557 MCM of 11.8 BCM/year.
+The com- gas (CNG) and provide clients in remote areas pany provides more than 1.6 million residential, beyond the reach of natural gas networks with commercial, and industrial customers with ap- CNG Mobile Services.
+Master Gas currently opproximately 7.5 BCM of natural gas distributed annually, and has a total distribution capacity in prime locations distributing over 557 MCM of 11.8 BCM/year.
 TAQA Gas oversees eight and converting around 31,600 vehicles per year natural gas distribution concessions covering eight governorates and 49 cities and 69 villages version rate to more than 8,000 vehicles yearly throughout Egypt, in addition to natural gas and increase filling stations to 81 stations by 2023 operations in the MENA region.
 TAQA Gas converts around 150,000 customers to natural gas each year as part of the Egyptian government's plan to expand the natural gas network to residential customers nationwide.